Q&A with Julia Brough about Death Doulas

 MFH: That's awesome.
 And how has the reception been?

-Julia: A lot of the first questions are, “how much does it cost?”
+Julia: A lot of the first questions are, “How much does it cost?”
 We're not regulated at this point--some people are doing it for their livelihood, some people don't need to do it for income.
-I try to price myself a at a sliding scale.
+I try to price myself at a sliding scale.
 I'm very flexible.
 I have a full-time job.
 I'd like to make some money for the skill set, but also, I'd much rather get the work done.

-We've talked to a couple of cemeteries about the difference between hospice and end of life care.
-And so that's a really interesting question to get.
-I am 36 and I have talked a lot about this with a lot of my friends, many of them who are just starting a family or they already have kids, and a lot of them have responded with, “I could have really used this service with my aunt, uncle, grandfather, parent dying of cancer.”
+I am 36 and I have talked a lot about this with a lot of my friends, many of them who are just starting a family or they already have kids, and a lot of them have responded with, “I could have really used this service with my aunt, uncle, grandfather, parent as they were dying of cancer.”
 Like just someone to sit in it with and be available.
-There is a there is some overlap with the services.
-Mainly hospice is a medical provider and these medical professionals need to meet patients on a schedule.
-A doula can come at all of those in-between times and sit with their client, work with them, provide caregivers with respite.
-They are just more hands on deck, basically.

-What do you think drew you to this work?
+MFH: What do you think drew you to this work?

 Julia:

-Her end-of-life experience blew my mind.
-And I was like, “I want to bear witness to that, to everyone's different religious views and like how that culminates at the end.”
-That was really, really intense.
-So these three stories kind of made this foundation.
-When I learned that I can educate people on showing up and stepping into the death space and that it can be scary and it can be beautiful and you can be there for your people is, you know, it is really powerful and I wanted to do that work.
+So these three stories kind of laid this foundation.
+When I learned that I can educate people on showing up and stepping into the death space and that it can be scary and it can be beautiful and you can be there for your people, it is really powerful and I wanted to do that work.

 MFH: That's really profound because it feels like we live in a very death-averse society and sometimes very emotionally averse, so to give people that opportunity to take those emotional walls down and give them that space, that's powerful.

-I appreciate you reflecting that back.
 I can get a little extreme talking to my friends where I ask a question like, “Have you guys talked about your body disposition planning?”
 And a lot of them don't want to talk about it.
 I get it.
-I have two nieces: five and one years old, and that has definitely changed this journey of being close to death.
-It is scarier now knowing that I will miss time with them, but I try to bring it back even when I feel myself getting scared.
-We are all going to die and I have lived such a beautiful life.
+I have two nieces: five and one years old, and that has definitely changed this journey of stepping deeper into the death care space.

 MFH: You refer to yourself as an emotional human being, does that work to your favor in this work?